 Due to an increasing number of fraudulent international and domestic debit card transactions, we believe that we can best protect your account and the Bank by blocking transactions from certain countries known for these types of transactions.
 At this time, transactions in the following countries may be limited:

-Albania, Bahrain, Bosnia, Bulgaria, Croatia, Cyprus, Greece, Hong Kong, Hungary, India, Japan, Kuwait, Macedonia, Mauritius, Moldova, Nevis, Pakistan, Philippines, Qatar, Romania, Russia, Saint Kitts, Singapore, Slovakia, Slovenia, Spain, Sweden, Thailand, Turkey, United Kingdom, Yugoslavia, Saudia Arabia, China, South Africa, Nigeria, Bangladesh, Vietnam, United Arab, Emirates
+Albania, Bahrain, Bosnia, Bulgaria, Croatia, Cyprus, Greece, Hong Kong, Hungary, India, Japan, Kuwait, Macedonia, Mauritius, Moldova, Nevis, Pakistan, Philippines, Qatar, Romania, Russia, Saint Kitts, Singapore, Slovakia, Slovenia, Spain, Sweden, Thailand, Turkey, United Kingdom, Yugoslavia, Saudia Arabia, China, South Africa, Nigeria, Bangladesh, Vietnam, United Arab, and Emirates.

 CREDIT transactions in the following States may also be limited:

-Georgia, Illinois, Massachusetts, Minnesota, Mississippi, New York (specific merchants), Ohio (specific merchants)
+Georgia, Illinois, Massachusetts, Minnesota, Mississippi, New York (specific merchants), Ohio (specific merchants), and Virginia (specific merchants).

 If your CREDIT transaction is denied, re-attempt as a DEBIT transaction and use your PIN.